Pulses and Snakes in Ginzburg--Landau Equation: Results for the Snake Solitons

-The above constitute our detailed predictions of the various parameters in the CGLE on the amplitude, inverse width, and temporal width of the pulsating solitons.
-We have verified that each set of predictions a.--f. above agree when the corresponding parameter is varied in the solitary wave simulation for the full PDE shown in Figure \ref{Set1}.
-Note also that $A_1(t)$ and $\sigma(t)$ are always in phase, so that $A_{1p}$ and $\sigma_p$ occur simultaneously.
-Thus, the pulsating solitons are tallest where they have least width.
-This is completely consistent with our simulation in Figure \ref{Set1}, as well as those in \cite{Akhmediev:1, Artigas}.
+The above above analysis constitutes our detailed predictions of the various parameters in the CGLE on the amplitude, position, and temporal width of the snake solitons.
+We have verified that each set of predictions (g)-(m) above agree when the corresponding parameter is varied in the solitary wave simulation shown in Fig. \ref{Set2}.
+Note also that $A_1(t)$ and $\phi(t)$ are always in phase, so that $A_{1p}$ and $\phi_p$ occur simultaneously.
+Thus, the pulsating solitons are tallest where they have most width.
+This is completely consistent with our simulation in Fig. \ref{Set2}, as well as those in \cite{Artigas}.